SaumilGauswami/ProduktDatenPool/spec.md

 # SRS for Product Data Pool + Odoo

 ## 1. Introduction
-This document describes the software requirements for the development of a two-part application for collecting product data from various large online shops and pooling it into a single large database called the "data pool".
-The application will integrate with Odoo and allow users to search for products and add them to their Odoo product catalog.
+This document describes the software requirements for the development of a two-part application for collecting product data from various large online shops and pooling it into a single large database called the "Product Data Pool".
+The application will integrate with Odoo and allow users to search for products and allow them to add specific products to their Odoo product catalog.

 ## 2. System Overview

 ### 2.1 Data Pool
 The data pool is a MySQL database that stores product data from large wholesalers.
-The data is obtained via three input mechanisms:
+The data is obtained from Sources (wholesaler websites) via three input mechanisms:

 1. **CSV file uploads**: Wholesalers can provide a CSV file which can be uploaded over FTP or HTTP interfaces.
 2. **API connections**: Each wholesaler has a dedicated API script to draw data from specific endpoints with proper authentication.
 3. **Web scraping**: Custom web scrapers are written to scrape product data from different websites according to their structure.

-### 2.2 Odoo Module
+### 2. Odoo Module
 The Odoo module provides a user interface for searching the data pool and selecting products to add to the Odoo product catalog.
 The module communicates with the data pool via a REST API.

-# 3. Data Pool Flask Application - Software Requirements Specification
+# 3. Data Pool Flask Application

 ## 3.1.
 Introduction

-The Data Pool Flask application is a web-based application that consolidates product data from various large online shops into a single large database called the "data pool".
+The Data Pool Flask application is a web-based application that consolidates product data from various large online shops into a single large database called the PDP.
 The application provides an interface to manage sources of data, users, and upload product data through CSV files.
-Admin users can add, edit, and deactivate sources, while authenticated users can upload CSV files.
+Admin users can add, edit, and deactivate sources, while authenticated users can upload CSV files and provide their API credentials to connect to Sources.

 ## 3.2.
 Features